TwilioDevEd/twiliochat-android/README.md

    <string name="token_url">"http://<your_subdomain>.ngrok.io/token"</string>
    ```
    No need to specify the port in this url, as ngrok will forward the request to the specified port.

- ***Note:*** The current version of the app uses a fixed version of Twilio SDK (included in the
- repository).
-This version only works for ARM devices as the SDK includes some native code.

  ## Meta